nostrumbiodiscovery/modtox/docs/_sources/changelog/index.rst.txt

 Versions
 -----------

-Here we report all changes thorugh all different releases on: `MSM github <https://github.com/danielSoler93/modtox/releases>`_
+Here we report all changes thorugh all different releases on: `modtox github <https://github.com/danielSoler93/modtox/releases>`_

 1.0.0 - not yet there
 ``````````````````````````